 Are you thinking of moving to Asheville, North Carolina?
-Here are 11 reasons why we are moving to North Carolina from the sunshine state, Florida.
-Find vegan restaurants in Asheville, the Biltmore, DuPont State Forest, Asheville breweries, and so much more.
+Here are 13 reasons why we are moving to North Carolina from the sunshine state, Florida.
+Find vegan restaurants, Biltmore, DuPont State Forest, Asheville breweries, fall foliage, and so much more.

 Bye, Felicia!
 Oops, I mean Florida.

-GOD, I WILL MISS YOU FLORIDA MAN.
-Said no one ever.
 I will be back for the beach and friends — if I have any left after reading this.

 1. The Blue Ridge Mountains

 Did you ever fly into a destination and just feel like you were home?
 The number one reason we are moving to Asheville, North Carolina is because of those bluish-green mountains.